szinn/k8s-homelab/README.md

 Currently, I use a combination of built-in application backups (e.g., *arr applications will backup weekly), an external shell script that will backup databases (mysql and postgres), and a couple of apps that I have backed up their configuration as it doesn't change frequently and it gets automatically restored upon the very first startup.
+I am also using poor man's backup (PMB) that is based on kopia.

 ## Installation